internally displaced people

 Syrians in need of humanitarian aid

-Since the beginning of the war in 2011, the violence directed at Syria's civilian population has intensified and complexified, with no political solution in sight.
-Many regions are repeatedly bombed and civilians - caught in the cross-fire between the government forces, the Free Syrian Army and extremist factions like Islamic State – are victims of human rights violations and abuses.
+Since the beginning of the war in 2011, violence against the civilian Syrian population has only intensified and become more complex, with no political solution emerging.
+Many regions are regularly bombed and the civilian populations are subjected to human rights violations and abuse, beneath the cross-fire of government forces, opposition armed forces, their respective allies and extremist factions like Islamic State.

-The humanitarian situation remains extremely difficult throughout the country, and especially so in the north where there is a concentration of displaced people attempting to flee to Turkey.
-People are suffering from a lack of access to health structures, water and food, and there is an urgent need for sanitation, shelter and other essential goods and supplies.
+The humanitarian situation remains extremely tenuous throughout the country, particularly in the north where displaced people, who are trying to escape, converge.
+People are suffering from the lack of access to healthcare facilities, to water and food, and there is an urgent need for sanitation, shelter etc.

 Support to internally displaced people

-Since October 2012, Doctors of the World has been working with Syrian doctors and nurses providing primary health and sexual and reproductive health care to Syrians gathered in the camps in the north-western province of Idlib, near the border with Turkey.
-We are currently running four permanent and two mobile clinics, as well as a centre dedicated to women and children.
+Since October 2012, Doctors of the World has been working with Syrian nurses and doctors to provide primary and sexual and reproductive healthcare to Syrians gathered in various camps and one village in the Idlib-nord region, close to the Turkish border.

 I make a donation.